ACCT 1221: Accounting II

 Required text and materials

-Students who did not take TRU-OL ACCT 1211 will be required to review key concepts covered in the first part of the introductory accounting course from any introductory accounting textbook.
+Note: Students who did not take ACCT 1211 will be required to review key concepts covered in the first part of the introductory accounting course from any introductory accounting textbook.

 Additional requirements

 Hand calculator: a calculator may be helpful for basic calculations.
-However, if you intend to continue with more advanced accounting courses in the future, you might consider buying a financial calculator, such as the Texas Instruments "Business Analyst" calculator, now.
+However, if students intend to continue with more advanced accounting courses in the future, students might consider buying a financial calculator, such as the Texas Instruments "Business Analyst" calculator.

 Assessments